lfedgeai/edge-whisper/README.md

   - for `NVidia` GPUs, run [backends/whisper_nvidia_t4_server.py](./backends/whisper_nvidia_t4_server.py) to load [whisper](https://github.com/openai/whisper) model.

 Please note: These instructions assume you have the necessary dependencies like Whisper, Whisper.cpp and YoMo Framework installed.
 Refer to the project documentation for further details.

+## Development on Arm dev machine

+follow [instructions](backend/arm.md) to run this demo on Arm-based processor dev machine.